sguha-work/csv-array/README.md

 > Simple. lighweight, intelligent CSV-parser for nodeJS

 ## Dependencies
-This package got only one dependency of "fs".
-You may install that first using following command
+This package got only two dependency of "fs", and "line-by-line".

+## Change log
+* Performence improvement
+* Better runtime memory management
+  * For small files memory usage improved
+  * For large files the option of streaming rather than reading all at once, added

 ## Usage Guide